 Duration: approx. 2.25 hours

-Plot: The last Mozart opera dramatises the unusual personality of Roman Emperor Titus, a bloodthirsty warlord turned clement Emperor.
+Plot: Written shortly before Mozart’s death, this last Mozart opera dramatises the unusual personality of Roman Emperor Titus, a bloodthirsty warlord turned clement Emperor.

 Having devastated Jerusalem and Palestine and killed a million people, Titus crowns himself Emperor of Rome following Emperor Vitellius’ death.
 His daughter Vitellia wants to marry Titus, who in turn is in love with Berenice.
 What follows is a series of intrigues against Titus.
 For the love of his people, Titus renounces his love of Berenice, and is ready to marry Servilia.

 This Mozart opera was commissioned for the coronation of Austrian Emperor Leopold II to King of Bohemia.
 Surprisingly, the drama is far less feudal than it seems.
-A sovereign who didn’t execute his full powers was regarded in the best case as weak.
+In the best case, a sovereign who didn’t execute his full powers was regarded as weak.
 Unusual for an opera seria, Mozart included eight ensembles.
 In three of those, the Emperor Titus himself sings alongside his people.

 Mozart Operas And Concerts Across Europe